nick-mancuso/myChatApp/README.md

 Administrators have the ability to delete (but not edit) other's messages; only you (the user) can delete and edit your own messages.
 Both of these operations can be accomplished by clicking on the "x" and the pencil icon, respectively.

-Logging out can be accomplished by cliking on the gear icon on the bottom left side of the chat window.
+Logging out can be accomplished by clicking on the gear icon on the bottom left side of the chat window.